 2015 – This locally funded effort covered over 300 miles of roads and served over 1,500 customers by 2015.

-2016 – The public capital markets took notice and ECFiber has now successfully tapped the bond market for over $32M in revenue bonds since then.
+2016 – The public capital markets took notice and ECFiber successfully tapped the municipal revenue bond market for $14.5M in revenue bonds.
 All original “crowd financing” investors were repaid with interest in 2016 and 2017.

 2017 – ECFiber raises another $8.5M and all original “crowd financing” investors were repaid with interest.
 2,000th customer.

 2018 – ECFiber raises another $8M.
 3,000th customer.

 2019 – ValleyNet begins design of LymeFiber network.
 ECFiber raises another $10M.
 4,000th customer, 1,000 network miles.